faranalytics/streams-logger/README.md

 ### Transform

 Logging is essentially a data transformation task.
 When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, process id, etc.) is added to the log message prior to it being printed.
 Each data transformation step in a *Streams* logging graph is realized through a type-safe `Transform` implementation.
-Each `Transform` in a data transformation graph consumes an input, transforms the data in some way, and optionally produces an output.
+Each `Transform` in a data transformation graph consumes an input, transforms or filters the data in some way, and optionally produces an output.
 Each component (e.g., Loggers, Formatters, Handlers, etc.) in a *Streams* logging graph *is a* `Transform`.

 ### Graph API Pattern